-Please remember that the Athletic Training & Sports Medicine Center is an allied health care facility.
+Please remember that the Athletic Training & Sports Medicine Center is a health care facility.
 It should be kept extremely clean at all times.
-The appearance of our athletic training facility makes a statement about The University of West Alabama's Athletic Training Education Program and its staff.
+The appearance of our athletic training facility makes a statement about The University of West Alabama's Athletic Training Program and its staff.

-- All tables and shelves should be wiped. - All modalities and carts should be rearranged, wiped off, and all equipment put away. - All whirlpools should be cleaned and polished. - Floors should be swept and mopped every night. - Taping areas should be straightened and restocked after every taping session - storage lockers and cabinets neat and orderly - dirty laundry put in proper containers, washed, folded, and put away each night
+- All tables and shelves should be wiped. - All modalities and carts should be rearranged, wiped off, and all equipment put away. - All whirlpools should be cleaned and polished. - Floors should be swept, vacuumed and mopped/or every daily. - Taping areas should be straightened and restocked after every taping session. - storage lockers and cabinets neat and orderly - dirty laundry put in proper containers, washed, folded, and put away each night